Illusive7Man/ObservableForms/README.md

 - handling [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components)
 - changing form's data / resetting
 - handling arrays

-_Note: These demos are hosted on codesandbox, and code behind the forms can be accessed using the "Open Sandbox" button.
-Fullscreen view is preferable, considering the style of validation messages.
-Styling can be changed, as shown in the comments of Demo 1._<br/>

 ### Demo 1 - "A standard form"
 A JavaScript project covering a lot of library's functionalities, and showing how to integrate type checking into JavaScript code.<br/>